Local Outings Local Outings Programme 2025-26

 Species: Many waders including Knot, Dunlin, Lapwing, Curlew, Grey Plover.
 Brent Geese, winter thrushes and a variety of ducks.

-Travel: London Fenchurch Street to Leigh on Sea.
-Meet 10.30.
+Travel: London Fenchurch Street (or Liverpool St) to Leigh on Sea.
+Meet 10.30 Leigh on Sea station.
 5 minute walk to the reserve.

 Reserve information